 Res Artis – Worldwide Network of Artist Residencies

 Res Artis is a Netherlands-based network of residencies with members from over 70 countries.
 It aims to connect organisations and individuals engaged in the field of arts residencies.
 This is another great resource for identifying artists’ residencies worldwide.

-Residency opportunities by German institutions abroad – proposed specifically for German or Germany based artists and cultural professionals
+Residency opportunities by German institutions abroad – proposed specifically for German or Germany based artists, creatives and cultural professionals

 Goethe Institut – Residency programmes

 The Goethe Institut operates its own programmes and cooperates with different organisations worldwide, e.g., with the Camargo Foundation in France or the Lostgens Contemporary Art Space in Kuala Lumpur.
 These residencies are open to German/Germany-based artists and other cultural professionals.

 The Federal Government Commissioner for Culture and the Media (BMK) and the Federal States